 It was the dream of a young Dutch immigrant to grow quality grapes and produce truly outstanding wines.
 After his arrival in the United States shortly after World War II, John Van Ruiten Sr. settled in the Lodi area.
-His desire to own l and was quickly realized when in the early 1950’s, and with his personal “sweat equity,” John bought his first vineyard property.
+His desire to own was quickly realized when in the early 1950’s, and with his personal “sweat equity,” John bought his first vineyard property.
 He then planted Zinfandel vines and began growing wine grapes in the Lodi Appellation.

 The Van Ruitens believe that hard work and an uncompromising commitment to producing top quality grapes and award-winning wines are the cornerstones of their business.

 Five decades later, the Van Ruitens farm over 800 acres of wine grapes, with only their optimum fruit destined to carry the family name.
 After more than fifty years, their ambition became a reality, as the Van Ruiten Family Winery was built just prior to the 2000 harvest.
 Two generations of the Van Ruiten family now work together to tend the vineyards and manage the winery.